Atlantic herring: Baltic herring

 The small-sized herring in the inner parts of the Baltic Sea, which is also less fatty than the true Atlantic herring (Clupea harengus harengus), is considered a distinct subspecies, "Baltic herring" (Clupea harengus membras), despite the lack of a distinctive genome.
-The Baltic herring has a specific name in many local languages (Swedish strömming, Finnish silakka, Estonian räim, silk, Livonian siļk, Russian салака, Polish śledź bałtycki, Latvian reņģes, Lithuanian strimelė) and is popularly and in cuisine considered distinct from herring.
+The Baltic herring has a specific name in many local languages (Swedish strömming, Finnish silakka, Estonian räim, silk, Livonian siļk, Russian салака, Polish śledź bałtycki, Latvian reņģes, Lithuanian silkė) and is popularly and in cuisine considered distinct from herring.
 For example, the Swedish dish surströmming is made from Baltic herring.

+The Baltic herring was elected the national fish of Estonia in 2007.

 Fisheries for Baltic herring have been at unsustainable levels since the Middle Ages.
 Around this time, the primary Baltic herring catch consisted of an autumn-spawning population.
 Cooling in the mid-16th century related to the Little Ice Age, combined with this overfishing, led to a dramatic loss of productivity in the population of autumn-spawning herring that rendered it nearly extinct.
 Due to this, the autumn-spawning herring were largely replaced by a spring-spawning population, which has since comprised most of the Baltic herring fisheries; this population is also at risk of overfishing.

 Life cycle

 Herrings reach sexual maturity when they are 3 to 5 years old.
 The life expectancy once mature is 12 to 16 years.
 Atlantic herring may have different spawning components within a single stock which spawn during different seasons.
 They spawn in estuaries, coastal waters or in offshore banks.
-Fertilization is external like with most other fish, the female releases between 20,000 and 40,000 eggs and the males simultaneously release masses of milt so that they mix freely in the sea.
-Once fertilized the 1 to 1.4 mm diameter eggs sinks to the sea bed where its sticky surface adheres to gravel or weed and will mature in 1–3 weeks, in 14-19 °C water it takes 6–8 days, in 7,5 °C it takes 17 days.
-It will only mature if its temperature stays below 19 °C. The hatched larvae are 3 to 4 mm long and transparent except for the eyes which have some pigmentation.
+Fertilization is external, as in most other fish: the female releases between 20,000 and 40,000 eggs and the males simultaneously release masses of milt so that they mix freely in the sea.
+Once fertilized the 1 to 1.4 mm diameter eggs sink to the sea bed where their sticky surface adheres to gravel or weed.
+They mature in 1–3 weeks; in 14–19 °C water it takes 6–8 days, in 7.5 °C it takes 17 days.
+They will mature only if the water temperature stays below 19 °C. The hatched larvae are 3 to 4 mm long and transparent except for the eyes which have some pigmentation.

 Population

 Herrings are most seen in the North Atlantic Ocean, from the coast of South Carolina until Greenland, and from the Baltic Sea until Novaya Zemlya.
-In the North Sea people can distinguish four different main populations.
-The different herring families are spawning in different periods:
+In the North Sea people can distinguish four different main populations spawning in different periods: